| |

 These posters are to be put up in a break room or other similar place, where employees can easily view them during the work day.

-The 2008 California workplace postings can be found here: California Department of Industrial Relations.
+The current California workplace postings can be found here: California Department of Industrial Relations.

-Additional federal, state, or local postings may be required of some employers, such as the U.S. Department of Labor federal minimum wage, "Equal Opportunity is the Law", and Family and Medical Leave Act (FMLA) posters, which is also available through the above link.
+Additional federal, state, or local postings may be required of some employers, such as the U.S. Department of Labor federal minimum wage, "Equal Opportunity is the Law", and Family and Medical Leave Act (FMLA) posters.

 See also: